[Updated October 27, 2024] As longtime Harrisonburg residents, we love celebrating Christmas in Richmond VA to get into the holiday spirit!

 The circular drive, lobby, and majestic staircase are all decorated to the nines, but the centerpiece is a 30-foot-tall Christmas tree in the rotunda.

-The annual Jefferson Gingerbread Display will be available throughout the holidays, with this year’s theme unveiled on November 27.
+The annual Jefferson Gingerbread Display will be available throughout the holidays, with this year’s theme unveiled in late November.

 Festive holiday brunches, memorable dinners, teas (including Chocolate Teas and the always-sold-out Santa Tea) are available in the Lamaire Restaurant and TJ’s Bar and Lounge.